wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries            March 2016

+7.3.1.
+Caching the Response

+   In the cache, all resource records in the answer section MUST be tied to the network specified in the response.
+The appropriate prefix length depends on the relationship between SOURCE PREFIX-LENGTH, SCOPE PREFIX-LENGTH, and the maximum cacheable prefix length configured for the cache.

    If SCOPE PREFIX-LENGTH is not longer than SOURCE PREFIX-LENGTH store SCOPE PREFIX-LENGTH bits of ADDRESS and mark the response as valid